Skip to content

 • cessation of work under Part 5, Division 6 of the WHS Act;

-• requests by a health and safety representatives for an assistant to have access to a workplace under section 70(1)(g) of the WHS Act; and
+• requests by a health and safety representatives for a 'suitable entity' to have access to a workplace under section 70(1)(g) of the WHS Act; and

 In dealing with a dispute, the QIRC may: